TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

     - City
     - Country
   - On entering Step 2, keyboard focus shall move to the Street field.
+  - On entering Step 2, if the current requester has a prior purchase history, the address fields shall be prefilled from the delivery address of that requester's latest prior purchase.
+  - If the current requester has no prior purchases, no default delivery address shall be applied.
   - Address fields should expose browser autofill/autocomplete semantics where applicable (for example street address, postal code, city/locality, country).
   - Attempting to proceed with required address fields missing shall show a notification:
     - "Please fill all required fields"